-Let’s jump in the deep end.
-Water is one of the most important substances on earth.
-It’s key to our survival and to the survival of our environment.
+Let’s jump to the deep end.
+Water is one of the most essential substances on Earth.
+It’s key to our survival and the survival of our environment.

-Water pollution occurs when materials and/or energy are released into the water beyond the water’s natural capacity to break it down.
+Water pollution occurs when materials and/or energy are released into the water beyond its natural capacity to break it down.

-Before I started looking into the effects of cleaning products on the environment, when I thought about water pollution, I thought about leaking oil tankers or companies releasing toxic waste into rivers and sea.
+Before AspenClean co-founders Alicia and Chris started looking into the effects of cleaning products on the environment, when they thought about water pollution, they thought about leaking oil tankers or companies releasing toxic waste into rivers and seas.
 But water pollution can come from so much more than these.
 It also stems from personal use of everyday items, including household cleaning products.

 We’re told not to flush cleaning products down the drain...but sometimes it’s unavoidable.
 So what’s the solution?

-A lot of these harmful ingredients are broken down when they reach the wastewater treatment systems we have in place.
+Many harmful ingredients are broken down when they reach the wastewater treatment systems we have in place.
 These systems are designed to break down chemicals before entering the environment.
-However what’s less well known is that these facilities are not equipped to filter out all the chemicals that end up down our drains.
+However, what’s less well known is that these facilities are not equipped to filter out all the chemicals that end up down our drains.

-This means that many chemicals wind up in our fresh and saltwater ecosystems where they are extremely dangerous to animals, plants and ultimately, to our drinking water and health.
+This means many chemicals wind up in our fresh and saltwater ecosystems, where they are extremely dangerous to animals, plants and, ultimately, our drinking water and health.

 Off the grid is no different.

-If you are living or vacationing "off the grid" and are using a septic system, certain ingredients of traditional cleaning products can kill the bacteria in your septic tank, stop the water separation and ultimately poison the surrounding waterways with untreated wastewater, chemicals and toxins.
+Suppose you are living or vacationing "off the grid" and need to use a septic system.
+In that case, certain ingredients of traditional cleaning products can kill the bacteria in your septic tank, stop the water separation and ultimately poison the surrounding waterways with untreated wastewater, chemicals and toxins.

-I found that septic systems require a lot of forethought and consideration, so be sure to read up on septic safe products and which ingredients to avoid before going to your cabin!
+We found that septic systems require a lot of forethought and consideration, so be sure to read up on septic-safe products and which ingredients to avoid before going to your cabin!

 - The Environmental Working Group's (EWG) Tap Water Database compiled 28 million water records and collected samples from nearly 50,000 water utilities serving 280 million people throughout the USA.
 They found more than 250 chemicals all across America’s drinking water.
 More than 160 of the contaminants found have no governmental limits set for them.
-Dozens of the other contaminants found are at levels that are legal, but still pose health risks according to scientists.
+According to scientists, dozens of the other contaminants found are at legal levels but still pose health risks.

 - 40000 water systems in America have been found with contaminants linked to cancer – that is more than 80%!

-Industry titans are responsible for much of the damage but we can all make a difference by being more mindful with everyday choices.
+Industry titans are responsible for much of the damage, but we can all make a difference by being more mindful of everyday choices.

-What do we do when a few drops of gasoline or diesel fall to the floor when we fill up our cars?
-What do we do when we are painting the house and spill a bit on the ground?
+What do we do when a few drops of gasoline or diesel fall to the floor when filling our cars?
+What do we do when painting the house and spilling a bit on the ground?
 What do we do when we have just a little drop of a chemical product left in a bottle?
-The answer is, most people don’t do anything, they leave it.
+The answer is that most people don’t do anything, they leave it.

 The problem with traditional cleaning products is that they contain a huge variety of chemicals.

-EWG’s Guide to Healthy Cleaning researched and rated over 2,000 common cleaning products from almost 200 brands and assessed the toxicity of more than 1,000 ingredients used.
-That’s 1,000 ingredients in cleaning products with levels of toxicity... when most household cleaning and disinfecting can be done with vinegar, water, and baking soda and some essential oils for deeper cleans and a nice scent.
+EWG’s Guide to Healthy Cleaning researched and rated over 2,000 standard cleaning products from almost 200 brands and assessed the toxicity of more than 1,000 ingredients used.
+That’s 1,000 ingredients in cleaning products with toxicity levels when most household cleaning and disinfecting can be done with vinegar, water, baking soda and some essential oils for deeper cleans and a pleasant scent.

 Facts like this made me determined to figure out a way we could do better by thinking outside the box.
 So, how do we start cleaning up our mess?